Vanderpump Rules: Season 4

 The fourth season aired from November 2, 2015, to April 11, 2016.
 James Kennedy was promoted from a recurring cast member to a series regular, and Faith Stowers and Lala Kent were introduced as recurring cast members.
 Stassi Schroeder (who had departed the show at the end of season three) and Brittany Cartwright made guest appearances.
-Isaac Kappy and Tom Sandoval guest-starred this season with their band Charles McMansion, performing the song "T.I.P.".
+Isaac Kappy and Tom Sandoval guest-starred this season with their band Charles McMansion, performing the song "T.I.P."
 The reunion was filmed on February 19, 2016.
 In April 2016, the show was announced to be renewed for a fifth season.

 Season 5

 The fifth season aired from November 7, 2016, to April 17, 2017.
 Stassi Schroeder returned as a series regular, and Brittany Cartwright was introduced as a recurring cast member.
 Kristina Kelly and Raquel Leviss made guest appearances in the season.

-On January 9, 2017, the 10th episode "Summer House Rules" served as a cross-over preview to Summer House.
+On January 9, 2017, the 10th episode, "Summer House Rules" served as a crossover preview to Summer House.
 The reunion was filmed on February 24, 2017.
 In April 2017, the show was announced to be renewed for a sixth season.